Deadwood Attractions and Activities

-A fun filled evening with the 1876 Theater Troupe @ the Historic Fairmont Hotel.
+A fun filled evening with the 1876 Theater Troupe @ The Deadwood Comfort Inn and Suites.
 Shows vary throughout the year.
 For a list of current performances visit Deadwood1876theater.com.

 See the Black Hills of South Dakota by rail!
 Experience a historic, scenic, relaxing vintage steam train ride your family will never forget.

 In 1930 pioneer businessman W.E.
 Adams founded the Adams Museum in Deadwood, with the purpose of preserving and displaying the history of the Black Hills.

 Bear Country USA, located 8 miles from Rapid City, features the world’s largest collection of privately owned black bears.

 Black Hills Mining Museum is located in the mile high city of Lead.